 2. Don’t Move Until You See Clearly

-The shooters are always in too much of a hurry.
-In fact, you have time.
+Shooters are always in too much of a hurry, even if they have time.
 Because at the exit of the launcher, your brain cannot identify the plate, so give it a little time to analyze the speed and the trajectory.
 You’ll never shoot something you can’t see.
 So call the set, let it go, take time to assess its trajectory and speed, and then move.

 3. Keep Your Eyes on the Set